-Is your project portfolio in a spreadsheet, disconnected from the business value it is intended to produce and clouding your view into resource allocation and capacity?
+The success of knowing how to add projects to a portfolio requires some steps.
+Is your project portfolio in a spreadsheet, disconnected from the business value it is intended to produce, and clouding your view into resource allocation and capacity?
 You are only six practical steps away from being able to easily add projects to your project portfolio in a way that helps decision-makers see the big picture and accurately forecast the return on future project investments.

 Consider this simplified 6 step process:

 Accept all the ideas from everyone!
 Ideas are a source of innovation.
 Think ‘suggestion box,’ only it is really an ‘innovation box.’
 This box can be physical or digital.
 The important part is to make it easy and convenient for the person with the idea to share their idea.

 Create a team that regularly reviews ideas.
 Open that innovation box and read each idea.
 Is it the right time for your organization to explore that idea?
 If the timing is not quite right, keep track of those deferred ideas.
 One day, that idea may have its day.
 Above all, resist the urge to skip to step six!

 3. Evaluate ideas whose time has come.